abilashsenth/100-days-of-code/log.md

 **Thoughts:** Yet another express JS practice project, although I skipped a day I'm on the right track, Hoping to build momentum further on

 **Link to work:** [Newsletter Signup App](https://github.com/abilashsenth/LearningWebProjects/tree/main/Newsletter-Signup)

+### Day 2: January 14, 2022

+**Today's Progress**: Learnt to host my day 1 MailChimp newsletter project in a heroku server today!
+And I kinda love it

+**Thoughts:** Oh and I also learnt to edit a text file using VIM, and I feel like a 90s hacking god.
+The more you learn 👀